RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 Let's see how the "library" approach could work in a non-oo interpreter, for example Regina Rexx.
 Unicode could be implemented as a separate library, but, as we will soon see, it would also require some collaboration from the interpreter.

-* The library would offer a new, BIF.
+* The library would offer a new BIF.
 Let's call it UNICODE (this is not a name proposal).
 We will be using U for brevity (this might be an alias).
 U(string) would return a Unicode value (to be defined shortly).
 With a little help from the interpreter, Static, parse-time analysis, would be able to determine if calls to UNICODE calls were indeed to be resolved to the new BIF, so that calls with a literal argument could be treated as literal Unicode strings.
 To avoid trivial errors, U applied to a Unicode string would be the same string.